MathWorks-Teaching-Resources/Programming-A-Starter-Project-Using-MATLAB-and-Python/README.md

 ## Support ##
 Have any questions or feedback?
 Are you an instructor who would like solutions?
 Contact the <a href="mailto:onlineteaching@mathworks.com">MathWorks online teaching team.</a>

+## Acknowledgements ##
+Many thanks to Blake Naccarato on his suggestions for improvement.

 # #
 _Copyright 2022 The MathWorks, Inc._